-At The Courage Journey we are concerned about our long-term impact on the Nepali communities where we work.
+At The Courage Journey we care deeply about our long-term impact on the Nepali communities where we work.

-Continue reading to learn how we helped children in Nepal in 2015.
+In 2015, we directly helped 240 children primarily in remote poor rural areas, severely-affected by the devastating earthquakes in April and May.
 We are very grateful for the generosity of our friends who supported us.

 How we helped in Nepal in 2015?